Property Tax Lab

 Current market valuation

 Unlike Council Tax, which relies on valuations frozen since 1991, the HVCTS is calibrated to current market values with a five-year revaluation cycle.
-This represents a structurally more defensible basis for an annual property tax: the liability bears a meaningful relationship to the actual asset value held.
-For a tax levied specifically on high-value residential property, using outdated valuations would be particularly difficult to justify, and the decision to use current values marks a departure from the long-standing failure to revalue the wider Council Tax base.
-It also demonstrates the technical and institutional feasibility of current-value assessment for residential property at scale, at least for the highest-value segment.
+Liability bears a meaningful relationship to actual asset value.
+The decision to use current values marks a departure from the long-standing failure to revalue the wider Council Tax base and demonstrates the feasibility of current-value assessment for residential property, at least for the highest-value segment.

 Owner-based liability

-The HVCTS is levied on legal owners rather than occupiers.
-This is more appropriate for a tax designed to capture an element of wealth held in high-value residential property.
-An owner-based assessment captures properties that are vacant, let, or held in corporate or trust structures (categories inadequately covered by the occupier-based Council Tax model).
-It also aligns more closely with the logic of HMRC's Annual Tax on Enveloped Dwellings (ATED), which has operated on an analogous basis for corporate-held high-value property since 2013, and with the general principle that wealth taxes should attach to ownership rather than occupation.
+Levying on legal owners rather than occupiers is more appropriate for a tax targeting wealth held in high-value property.
+It captures properties that are vacant, let, or held in corporate or trust structures; categories inadequately covered by the occupier-based Council Tax model.
+It also aligns with HMRC's ATED, which has operated on an analogous basis since 2013.

 Weaknesses